All Qualifying members pursuing registration through the regular route are required to successfully complete the Registration Examination.

 Back to top

-Successful Completion of the Registration Examination and Clinical Requirements
+Successful Completion of the Registration Examination and Clinical Requirements (Category Transfer)

 Regular route members who successfully pass the Registration Examination and complete all clinical requirements for the Regular Route (450 DCC hours and 100 clinical supervision hours), will be eligible to transfer registration categories from Registered Psychotherapist (Qualifying) to Registered Psychotherapist (RP).
 Members who are deemed eligible to transfer registration categories will have 90 days from the date they become eligible to transfer to complete the registration category transfer process.
 This process involves payment of transfer and pro-rated registration fees, as well as completion of the Registration Category Transfer Checklist.